mmccroskey/Mist/README.md

 ## Usage

-### Getting Set Up
+### Creating Record Subclasses

 After [installing Mist](https://github.com/mmccroskey/Mist/blob/master/README.md#installation), you'll need to create your `Record` subclasses.

-#### Creating Record Subclasses

 All Mist operations are performed on instances of concrete subclasses of its abstract class `Record`.
 To use Mist, start by creating subclasses of `Record` for each Record Type in your app's CloudKit schema.

 Because Mist is backed by Realm, your model classes need to follow all of [Realm's rules for model classes](https://realm.io/docs/swift/latest/#models).

+#### Example: TinyTask App

 Let's say we're building a simple Todo app, which we'll call TinyTask.
 TinyTask lets Users create Todo Lists, Todos, and Todo Attachments.
 Todo Lists can have many Todos, and Todos can have many Attachments.
 Let's start in the middle by creating a Record subclass for Todos.
+Here are the model classes we need to create:

 ##### Todo